Support Volunteer Project

 Last year we asked for your views on what we could do differently.
 Now we’re sharing our draft proposals and welcome your feedback.

 Month by month, we’ll be looking at how we could further develop our highly valued Association Visitor service.
 But we’ll also look at other possibilities for volunteer action, often based on existing best practice from across the country.

 To kick things off, we’d like to share with you some ideas we’re already testing.

 - We know that local promotion and word-of-mouth is the most powerful recruitment method we have, so we've provided a toolkit to help local volunteers recruit Association Visitors and other support volunteers.

 - We’re carrying out a wider trial of Carers Champions – an existing volunteer role dedicated to support for carers and former carers.
 This also builds on last year’s review of support for the recently bereaved.

-- We’re looking at whether greater use of entry-level roles such as Support Event Helpers could grow our support and help volunteers get started.
+- We’re looking at whether greater use of entry-level roles such as MND Support Volunteers could grow our support and help volunteers get started.

 - We continue to pilot the use of voice banking volunteers to support people with MND through this process.

 We will evaluate the impact of these trials before deciding on our final proposals.

 Please note there is also a separate project looking at the role of staff in providing support for people affected by MND.